6 Benefits of Teaching in Neutral Buoyancy

 #2 - Divers who have good control of their buoyancy can relax and enjoy themselves during and after the course.

-Imagine this situation: you’re a newly certified diver on your first fundive, and your mask starts to flood.
-You look around for a place to sit on your knees and clear your mask like you learned in your Open Water course, but realize you’re along a deep wall or over sensitive coral reef.
-You’ve never tried to clear your mask while hovering and start to panic.
+You’re a newly certified diver on your very first fun dive when your mask starts to flood.
+Instinctively, you look for a place to kneel and clear it, just like you did during your Open Water course.
+But this time, you’re hovering over a deep wall or fragile coral reef.
+You’ve never practiced clearing your mask while neutrally buoyant, and suddenly, panic sets in.

 #3 - Divers with great buoyancy make better dive buddies.